top of page

 The jail photo backdrop was $10.
 The desk was a painted corrugated refrigerator shipping box.
 The computer on the desk was my desktop computer, the handcuffs were mine.
 The booking chair was from my basement.
 I made the mugshot height chart out of white Kraft paper.
 The camera on the tripod was one of mine.
 The intox machine was a Plano tackle box that I decorated and set my desktop keyboard in front of.
 The fingerprint scanner is cardboard.
 I dressed my mannequin in my CERT gear.

-If you want to put a spy/espionage spin on your party, consider DIY versions of these items:
+If you want to put a spy/espionage spin on your party, consider DIY versions of these espionage items:

 Use small craft/scrapbooking adhesive clear acrylic half domes for camera lenses attached to your DIY items to give them a more realistic spy camera look.